pcwitz/InfoSci1073/README.md

 This is a Repo!

-Jay Palat / vpalat@pitt.edu
+Perry Abramowitz / pca6@pitt.edu
 ==================
-Three Facts About Me
+HTML has 3 types of lists:
 ---

-*   I enjoy reading.
+*   Unordered Lists.
-*   I am a Pitt Graduate.
+*   Ordered Lists.
-*   I have run a half-marathon.
+*   Description Lists.

 ---
 Make some changes locally.
 I want to add  a sentence.